danielcbit/apcctrl/doc/manual/manual.rst

 **Problem**
-    FreeBSD lockups: Some users have experienced lockups (apcupsd stops responding) on FreeBSD systems.
+    FreeBSD lockups: Some users have experienced lockups (apcctrl stops responding) on FreeBSD systems.

 **Solution**
-    Recent versions of Apcupsd have addressed this issue.
+    Recent versions of apcctrl have addressed this issue.
-    Please upgrade to apcupsd-3.10.18 or higher.
+    Please upgrade to apcctrl-3.10.18 or higher.

 **Problem**
-    FreeBSD kernel panics if USB cable is unplugged while apcupsd is running.
+    FreeBSD kernel panics if USB cable is unplugged while apcctrl is running.

 **Solution**
-    This is a kernel bug and is most easily worked around by not hot- unplugging the UPS while apcupsd is running.
+    This is a kernel bug and is most easily worked around by not hot- unplugging the UPS while apcctrl is running.
 This issue may be fixed in recent FreeBSD kernels.